Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Abstract

 \section{Abstract}

-\revise{ Serverless computing has become increasingly popular for machine learning inference.
-However, current serverless platforms lack efficient support for GPUs, limiting their ability to deliver low-latency inference.
-In this paper, we propose \SysName, a GPU-efficient serverless inference platform. \SysName employs a holistic approach to system and algorithm design.
-It maintains models in main memory and dynamically swaps them onto GPUs upon request arrivals (i.e., late binding), thereby enabling a large number of inference functions to efficiently share a node's GPUs. \SysName uses various techniques, including asynchronous API redirection, GPU runtime sharing, pipelined model execution, and efficient GPU memory management, to achieve the optimal performance.
-We also develop an interference-aware request scheduling algorithm that allows \SysName to meet the latency SLOs for individual inference functions.
-We have implemented \SysName as a prototype on a leading commercial serverless platform.
-Experimental evaluations demonstrate that, with model swapping, \SysName can concurrently serve hundreds of functions on a single worker node with 4 V100 GPUs, while achieving inference performance comparable to native execution (where each function runs on a dedicated GPU).
-When deployed on a 6-node production testbed, \SysName meets the latency SLOs for over 1k functions, the maximum that the testbed can handle concurrently.}
+Serverless computing offers a compelling cloud model for online inference services.
+However, existing serverless platforms lack efficient support for GPUs, hindering their ability to deliver high-performance inference.
+In this paper, we present \SysName, a serverless platform for GPU-efficient, low-latency inference.
+To enable efficient sharing of a node's GPUs among numerous inference functions, \SysName maintains models in main memory and dynamically swaps them onto GPUs upon request arrivals (i.e., late binding with model swapping). \SysName uses various techniques, including asynchronous API redirection, GPU runtime sharing, pipelined model execution, and efficient GPU memory management, to minimize latency overhead caused by model swapping.
+Additionally, we design an interference-aware request scheduling algorithm that utilizes high-speed GPU interconnects to meet latency service-level objectives (SLOs) for individual inference functions.
+We have implemented \SysName and evaluated its performance in a production environment.
+Utilizing late binding and model swapping, \SysName can concurrently serve hundreds of inference functions on a worker node with 4 GPUs, while achieving latency performance comparable to native execution, where each model is cached exclusively on a GPU.
+Pilot deployment in a leading commercial serverless cloud shows that \SysName reduces the GPU provisioning cost by 70\% and 65\% for users and the platform, respectively.